Skip to main content

 The Office conversion suddenly stops working when using a domain user account.
 In this case, the error is usually caused by a password group policy that forces password change at a regular interval.
 You need to disable the group policy for that domain user.

-These errors are associated with the Microsoft Office application being used.
+The following sections include errors that are associated with the Microsoft Office application use.

-This error can occur if the document is corrupt or a pop-up blocks the conversion process.
+This error may occur if the document is corrupt or a pop-up blocks the conversion process.
 It occurs when no progress in the conversion of the Office document was observed for a certain amount of time.
-If the error was triggered by a pop-up dialog box that is blocking the conversion process, the problem can sometimes be resolved by opening and editing the document manually.
+If the error was triggered by a pop-up dialog box that is blocking the conversion process, the problem may sometimes be resolved by opening and editing the document manually.

-This error indicates that, during the conversion of a Microsoft Word document (e.g. DOCX), the application process (Microsoft Word) required more than 2048 MB of memory during conversion.
+This error indicates that, during the conversion of a Microsoft Word document (for example DOCX), the application process (Microsoft Word) required more than 2048 MB of memory during conversion.
 This limit is a precaution set by the Conversion Service to support the overall stability of the conversion process.

-For further assistance, contact Support, including the input file.
+For further assistance, contact Support.
+Include the input file in the support ticket.

-If you use Microsoft Windows Defender or another third-party anti-virus software, the conversion process for Office may fail, particulary when using Microsoft Excel.
+If you use Microsoft Windows Defender or another third-party antivirus software, the conversion process for Office may fail, particularly when using Microsoft Excel.

 If this is the case, check: